8. RTL-SDR in Python¶

 rtl_sdr /tmp/recording.iq -s 2e6 -f 100e6 -n 1e6

-If you get No supported devices found, even when adding a sudo to the beginning, then linux is unable to see the RTL-SDR at all.
+If you get No supported devices found, even when adding a sudo to the beginning, then Linux is unable to see the RTL-SDR at all.
 If it works with sudo, then it’s a udev rules problem, try restarting the computer after going through the udev setup instructions above.
 Alternatively, you can just use sudo for everything, including running Python.

 You can test out Python’s ability to see the RTL-SDR using the following script: